JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 Updated scenario planner               | Adding row-level security so they only see results relevant to their projects :---------------------:|:---------------------:
 ![](supplychain8.png)  | ![](supplychain7.png)

+**MAKE OPTION**
+Our main table of interest for the Make option is the Internal_Mfg_Resource_Estimates table and just like what we did for the Buy option we'll be calculating the full cost of production for the Make decision.
+The internal estimates for the Make option are similar to the quotes for the Buy decision and include unit cost and data about the equipment used to manufacture the parts.
+The unit cost comprises  raw materials, energy cost and labour cost.

+The full cost for the make option is similar to the buy option.
+The full cost is the extended cost plus any incremental investment cost.
+Beginning the analysis for the Make option I created a measure "Additional Unit Capacity Required" using DAX that calculates excess production demand, I also created another measure "Capital Investment Required (Make)" which is the number of machines required multiplied by the cost of the machine.
+You should know that the number of machines required is the Additional Unit Capacity Required divided by the Unit Cost per machine.

 ## Recommendation